Difference Between Lending and Borrowing

 - Lending is the process of giving money to an entity/person however Borrowing is a process of receiving money from an entity/person

 - In borrowing, resources are borrowed by a resource deficit entity from resource surplus entity.
 However, in lending resources are lent to a resource deficit entity by a resource surplus entity

-- The lending entity in transaction receives interest against the money lender to the borrower.
-However, borrowing entity pays interest to lend entity against the money borrowed by the borrowing entity
+- The lending entity in the transaction receives interest against the moneylender to the borrower.
+However, borrowing entity pays interest to lend an entity against the money borrowed by the borrowing entity

-- Lending and Borrowing entities both are very critical to the economy of any country and operate with different purpose/business model.
-Lending entity’s purpose is to earn interest on the money lend to borrowing entities.
-However, the borrowing entities borrow money for the purpose of their business expansion or individual borrow money to meet their goals such as house construction, children education etc.
+- Both are very critical to the economy of any country and operate with different purpose/business model.
+Lending the entity’s purpose is to earn interest on the money lend to borrowing entities.
+However, the borrowing entities borrow money for the purpose of their business expansion or individual borrow money to meet their goals such as house construction, children’s education, etc.

-- Both Lending and Borrowing is executed on either commercial or non-commercial terms based on the nature of the transaction.
-However, most of the time the terms of transactions are dictated by lending entities and borrowers have relatively lesser say in this.
+- Both are executed on either commercial or non-commercial terms based on the nature of the transaction.
+However, most of the time the terms of transactions are dictated by lending entities and borrowers have a relatively lesser say in this.